Pforzheim: Post-World War II

 1971–1975: The townships of Würm, Hohenwart, Buechenbronn, Huchenfeld and Eutingen were incorporated into the city administration.

-1973: Inauguration of the new Pforzheim City Hall.
+1973: On 7 July 1973, Pforzheim inaugurated its New City Hall (Neues Rathaus) to replace the building destroyed in the 1945 air raid.
+Constructed between 1968 and 1973 in the Brutalist style, it was designed by architect Rudolf Prenzel.

 1973 As part of the reform of administrative districts, the rural district of Pforzheim was incorporated into the newly established Enz rural district, which has its administration in Pforzheim.
 But the city of Pforzheim itself remains a district-less city.
 In addition, Pforzheim became the administrative center of the newly formed Northern Black Forest Region.

 1975 On 1 January, the population exceeded 100.000 and Pforzheim gained the status of a "large city" (Grossstadt).

 1979: Inauguration of the Pforzheim City Museum.

 1983: Inauguration of the "Technical Museum of the Jewellery and Watchmaking Industry" and the "Citizens Museum".

 1987: Inauguration of the City Convention Center.

 1987/1990: Inauguration of the City Theater at the Waisenhausplatz.

 1989: Sister City agreement with the City of Gernika, Spain.

 1990: Sister City agreement with the City of Saint-Maur-des-Fossés, France.

 1991: Sister City agreement with the City of Vicenza, Italy.

 1992: State Gardening Expo in Pforzheim.
 Enzauenpark was created and part of the Enz river was re-naturalized.

 1994: Inauguration of the cultural institution "Kulturhaus Osterfeld".

 1994: Merger of the Pforzheim Business School and the Pforzheim School of Design to form the Pforzheim University of Applied Sciences in Design, Technology and Business.

 1995: Inauguration of the Archeological Site Kappelhof.